I love a London wedding and even more so when you move around from one venue to another as it creates so many more photo

 They were having their wedding ceremony at Roast Restaurant in Borough Market and then drinks and a meal afterwards.
-They had decided that they wanted to do their portraits session before the ceremony to get them out of the way so that they could relax and spend the whole the day just having fun with their friends and family and not having to interrupt the day to do various ‘traditional’ formalities.
+They had decided that they wanted to do their portrait session before the ceremony to get them out of the way so that they could relax and spend the whole the day just having fun with their friends and family and not having to interrupt the day to do various ‘traditional’ formalities.

 Formal photos and portraits before the ceremony!!?
 Oh my!

 After their portrait session we headed up to the restaurant so that the ladies could check over things before their immediate family and bridesmaids arrived.

 We then did the formal group shots before the rest of their guests started to arrive.

 I absolutely loved that they did things this way – THEIR way!

 Not only did it mean that they now could spend the entire day with their guests with no breaks having to grin inanely at the camera, it also meant I could REALLY get into taking documentary photos without having to spend half of my time organising people.
 Taking great wedding documentary images requires time, patience and observation – and often at weddings as photographers we aren’t really left with a huge amount of time where something ‘formal’ isn’t happening that we can take the time to ‘look for’ and ‘create’ really awesome documentary images.